-At Olds Fibre Ltd (OFL) (operating under the brand name O-NET and owned 100% by The Olds Institute for Community & Regional Development) we are committed to protecting the privacy concerning personal and business information.
+At Olds Fibre Ltd (OFL) operating under the brand name O-NET we are committed to protecting the privacy concerning personal and business information.

 This customer Policy applies to all commercial and business relationships in which OFL is engaged.
 The Policy is intended to comply with privacy legislation relating to commercial activity in all jurisdictions in which OFL operates.

 In order to ensure compliance with this policy and applicable privacy legislation, OFL has appointed a Privacy Officer.
 If there are any questions about the application of this policy, please contact OFL’s Privacy Officer:

 Privacy Officer,Olds Fibre Limited,#8B, 5221 – 46 St.,Olds, Alberta, T4H 1T5403-556-6638E-mail: privacy.officer@O-NET.CA

 The type of information OFL collects includes the following:

 - Information such as name, home address, telephone number and e-mail address

 - Social Insurance Number, identity card number, or other government identification number

 - Information provided to OFL such as preferences, feedback and comments